chekanov/ZWIBuilder/README.md

 This ZWIBuilder is a program that creates ZWI files from  external HTML files, withoutdirect access to Wikitext.
 The goal of this program is to create self-contained files with encyclopedic articles with all media.
 Currently, this program only works with WP.
 It needs to be validated for other encyclopedias.

-#What do you need to run it
+# What do you need

 You need Python3, Bash (which are typically available under Linux/Mac) and Beautiful Soup python library.

-#Testing this tool
+# Testing this tool

 Here are the steps to create a ZWI file using external encyclopediua: